girishji/vimscript-complete.vim/README.md

 Vimscript language completion helper for [Vimcomplete](https://github.com/girishji/vimcomplete) autocompletion plugin.
 It completes Vimscript function names, arguments, variables, reserved words and the like.
+If you are developing a Vim plugin or configuring your .vimrc this is a must-have.

 # Requirements